 - In this way, the texts will be fitted into a bigger cell automatically.

-Read more: How to Autofit in Excel
+Read More: How to Make Cells Independent in Excel

 The Format option in Excel is also very useful to make cells bigger.
 For this, follow the simple process below.